 A bank levy is a legal action that allows us to take money from your bank or credit union account and apply it to your debt.
 Once your financial institution receives our levy, they hold funds from your account for 10 days before sending them to us.

 The financial institution must return a questionnaire which includes:

-- The type of bank accounts and the amount of funds in each account.
+The type of accounts and balances in each

-Some funds are exempt from the levy for 20 or 60 days after deposit.
-Generally, 75 percent of wages are exempt for 20 days after deposit.
-That time limit extends to 60 days if the debtor was incarcerated
+Some funds are exempt from our levy for 20 or 60 days after deposit.
+Generally, 75% of wages are exempt for 20 days after deposit.

 Levy Reduction or Release